 The situation in China is no different and in one respect can make enforcement more effective.
 China needs more than US$100 billion in foreign direct investment annually to maintain the development momentum in their economy.
 That investment is no longer desired in low technology spaces.
 China needs the best of product, process and management technologies.
 If foreign companies do not have a reasonable expectation that their rights will be respected, the pace of foreign investment will slow.
 Consequently, the Chinese government is working diligently to develop Western-grade contractual law and administrative mechanisms.

 This development trajectory of China’s legal administrative process does not mean that enforcement mechanisms are as developed in China as in the West.
 They are not.
 However, it is a fact that Western companies win conflicts in China courts and arbitration hearings often and the process is improving.
 The key points to remember are:

 Contract conflicts are common and outcome-unpredictable everywhere in the world;

 The trajectory of contract law and administration in China is rapidly growing toward Western standards because it is in China’s economic interest to do so;

 Even today, while the process is not yet perfect, Western companies increasingly find effective enforcement of contracts in China.

-For all of these reasons, whether it is with customers, suppliers, contractors or employees – formal contracts need to be developed and executed for all non-trivial business engagements.
+For all of the reasons defined in this paper -- whether it is with customers, suppliers, contractors or employees – formal contracts should be developed and executed for all non-trivial business engagements.
 It is an investment that synchronizes expectations and understanding between the parties as a basis for a sustained positive relationship.